-Join ABC in advocating for the arts to make sure that our creative community has a seat at the table when civic decisions are made and ensure a vibrant cultural future for Nashville.
+Join the Arts & Business Council in advocating for the arts to make sure that our creative community has a seat at the table when civic decisions are made and ensure a vibrant cultural future for Greater Nashville.

 What is arts advocacy?
 Arts advocacy is the active promotion of the arts by communicating the benefits and importance of the arts in our communities to your neighbors, co-workers, and legislators.
 Anyone can be an arts advocate!